 The faculty Head Teacher will make a recommendation in the appropriate place on the form for the Assessment Review Panel and forward the application to the Panel Convener.
-The 2020/2021 Panel Convener is the Principal Jane Ferris.

 A copy of the Illness Misadventure form can be found at the end of this document.